-6. Nonpriority General Unsecured.
+6. Class VI.
+Nonpriority General Unsecured.

-Debtors-In-Possession will make Twelve quarterly

-installments to the Nonpriority General Unsecured Creditors in the amount of Five Hundred and Twenty-five and no/100 (\$525.00) Dollars each.
+See Paragraph VI, Part A for a description of the creditors in this class.
+Debtors-In-Possession will make Twenty quarterly installments to the Nonpriority General Unsecured Creditors in the amount of Five Hundred and Twenty-five and no/100 (\$525.00) Dollars each.
 They may appoint a certified public account or attorney as disbursal agent; unless otherwise designated Counsel for Debtor-In-Possession shall fill this function; the disbursal agent shall receive a payment of Five (5%) Percent of all funds a cost of administration.
 The disbursal agent shall distribute any funds which come into his possession as follows: